 All in all it was smooth trip and we are stoked to have tagged the top!
 We’re gonna finish up packing our camp and hoof it back to the trailhead this afternoon.
 Pizza and beer is calling our name!

-Day 2: Group meets at Paradise parking area and after check in with the NPS climbing rangers begins the hike to Camp Muir.
-Group will sleep at Camp Muir in tents.
+Day 2: The group meets at the Paradise parking area (1646m / 5,400ft) in Mount Rainier National Park.
+After our check-in with the National Park Service climbing rangers, we begin the hike to Camp Muir (3105m / 10,188 ft).
+The group sleeps at Camp Muir in tents.

-Day 3: Climbing skills review includes techniques for cramponing, use of the ice axe and self-arrest, rope team travel.
-After skills review the group will ascend to the Ingraham Flats camp to sleep in tents.
+Day 3: We conduct a climbing skills review which includes techniques for cramponing, use of the ice axe and self-arrest techniques, and rope-team travel.
+After the skills review, the group will ascend to the Ingraham Flats camp (3383m / 11,100 ft) to sleep in tents.

 Day 4: Summit Day: We begin before dawn and climb the Disappointment Cleaver route to the summit and return to our camp at Ingraham Flats to sleep.

-Day 5: We descend from camp to the Paradise parking area and exit Mt.
-Rainier National Park.
+Day 5: We descend from camp to the Paradise parking area and exit the Mount Rainier National Park.

 Day 6: Contingency day for weather or other delays